-The Town of Schroon Lake was first settled around 1800, north of the current Schroon Lake hamlet.
+The town of Schroon Lake was first settled around 1800, north of the current Schroon Lake hamlet.
 However, there is a claim that the town was occupied during the colonial period as a French colony.
-The origination of the name "Schroon" is not precisely known though some believe it is derived from a Native American word for large lake.
+The origination of the name "Schroon" is not precisely known, though some believe it is derived from a Native American word for large lake.
 Others contend it was named by French soldiers in honor of the Widow Scarron (Françoise d'Aubigne) who was previously the wife of noted French author and playwright Paul Scarron.
 She was subsequently the Madame de Maintenon and second wife of Louis XIV of France.

-Formed in 1804, the Town of Schroon was originally part of the Town of Crown Point.
-Then the town was partitioned to form the newer Town of Minerva in 1817 and in 1840, part of Schroon was returned to Crown Point. .
+Formed in 1804, the town of Schroon was originally part of the town of Crown Point.
+Then the town was partitioned to form the newer town of Minerva in 1817 and in 1840, part of Schroon was returned to Crown Point. .

 Affordable land, abundant water, fish, game, and first-growth timber attracted early settlement.
 Schroon grew quickly, benefitting from the Old State Road (US 9 currently) which ran through the town and on to Canada, and after 1840, from the road to Carthage in Jefferson County.
-Local saw and grist mills soon appeared as well as a tannery and a distillery.
+Saw and grist mills soon appeared as well as a tannery and a distillery.

 Lumber was the backbone of the early economy.
 As land was cleared for settlement, logs not needed locally were sent down river to Schroon Lake and on to Glens Falls.
 Although attempts were made to mine and forge iron in Schroon, the veins were not sufficient to make it profitable.

 Tanning leather was the principal industry in Schroon in the 1850s and 1860s as in neighboring North Hudson and Minerva, but over time, the high cost of transportation outweighed the benefit of having accessible hemlock.
 Eventually, chemical methods of tanning replaced the natural process.